amy01-28/Amy_BlueStampPortfolio/index.md

 The code of app to connect bluetooth to the solar tracker with device
 ![Schematics Image](phonestand22.JPG)

+The coe of app to check the value of sunlight

 The code of the app for the value of the sunlight
 ![Schematics Image](Screenshot_20240701-163336.jpg)